Shaishiv/Shaishiv/README.md

-Hey, I'm Shaishiv
+Hey, I'm Shaishiv Varshney

 Senior Customer Success leader and software engineer.
-I spent 15 years in enterprise CS at companies like Splunk and Hitachi Vantara, carrying large portfolios, scaling teams, and building operations functions from the ground up.
+I spent 15 years in enterprise CS at companies like EMC, Splunk and Hitachi Vantara, carrying large portfolios, scaling teams, and building operations functions from the ground up.

 I also write code.
 Always have.

 What I'm building

-Aarikai — an AI-native B2B Customer Success platform.
+Aarikai - an AI-native B2B Customer Success platform.

 Most CS software is built by people who have never carried a renewal number.
 Aarikai is the opposite.
 It is built by someone who has, and who also builds the product.